finos/datahelix/docs/GettingStarted.md

 [...]
 ```

 The generator has successfully created 100 rows of random data.
-However, for this guide we want to create more realistic looking first names.
-It is likely that the `firstName` field should only allow a subset of possible string values.
+However, for this guide we want to create more realistic looking usernames.
+It is likely that the `username` field should only allow a subset of possible string values.
 If you don't provide any constraints, the generator will output random strings containing basic latin characters and punctuation.

-Let's assume you only want to generate characters between a to z for the `firstName` field; this can be achieved by adding a `matchingRegex` constraint for the field.
+Let's assume you only want to generate characters between a to z for the `username` field; this can be achieved by adding a `matchingRegex` constraint for the field.
 With this constraint alone, the generator will only output strings valid for the regex.

 ## Adding constraints